zaidKamboo/MS-Word/README.md

 ### Prerequisites

-Ensure that you have Git installed on your machine.
-You can download and install Git from [here](https://git-scm.com/).
+Ensure that you have Git and Node.js installed on your machine.
+You can download and install them  from [here](https://git-scm.com/) and [here](https://nodejs.org/en).

 ### Clone the Repository